alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔹*Obj-C*
 * [ATTutorialController](https://github.com/AfonsoTsukamoto/ATTutorialController) - A tutorial controller ready to use.
 Uses its own UIWindow.
 * [LNWindowManagerExample](https://github.com/LeoNatan/LNWindowManager) - A window manager that makes working with UIWindow objects easily using an API similar to the UIViewController modal presentation API.
+* [RHPreferences](https://github.com/heardrwt/RHPreferences) - A simple and easy Preferences window controller with multiple tabs for your next Mac application. `macOS`
+* [WAYSourceListWindow](https://github.com/weAreYeah/WAYSourceListWindow) - The WAYSourceListWindow is a NSWindow subclass, which splits the window space vertically into the master view on the left, and the detail view on the right side as known from apps like Reminders or Notes. `macOS`

 #### 🔸*Swift*
 * [appresizer](https://www.cocoacontrols.com/controls/appresizer) - AppResizer allows you to change the width of the main window, thereby checking if your app renders correctly on all devices.